Cambrian Railway Partnership wins award

 Cambrian Railway Partnership win Tourism and Leisure Award at the National Community Rail Awards // Credit: Cambrian Railway Partnership

-At the National Community Rail Awards held on 18th March at the Swansea Arena, the Cambrian Railway Partnership won the Tourism and Leisure award.
+At the National held on 18th March at the Swansea Arena, the Cambrian Railway Partnership won the Tourism and Leisure award.

-The awards were organised by the Community Rail Network, sponsored by Transport for (TfW) and (GWR).
+The awards were organised by the Community Rail Network, sponsored by (TfW) and Great Western Railway (GWR).

 Over 430 people attended, including transport leaders, officers and senior rail members, to witness the giving of the awards and prizes showing new inventive ways of getting the communities along a railway line to interact with, or to use, their local railway.